-1. Centrifuge the samples for 10 minutes at 12.000 rpm and then remove all liquid with a micropipette.
+1. Centrifuge the samples for 10 min in a microcentrifuge at 12,000 rpm and remove all the liquid with a micropipette.
 Be careful not to remove the precipitate.
-2. Resuspend the precipitate in 180 μl Solution T1.
-Transfer into a sterile 1.5 ml tube.
-3. Add 25 μl of Proteinase K solution and mix by vortexing.
-Incubate the samples at 56°C for 1 hour in a thermomixer with agitation until the sample is completely lysed.
-Vortexing the samples every 15 minutes for a few seconds to accelerate lysis or use a termomixer with agitation.

-4. After lysis, add 200 μ l of Solution B3 to each sample and mix thoroughly by vortexing.
-Incubate the samples at 70°C for 10 minutes.
+2. Resuspend the precipitate in 180 μ l Solution T1.
+Transfer to a sterile 1.5 ml microcentrifuge tube.
+3. Add 25 μ l of proteinase K solution and mix it all in a vortex.
+Incubate the samples at 56°C for 1 hour in a thermomixer (with agitation) until the sample is completely lysed.
+Vortexing samples every 15 minutes for a few seconds will accelerate lysis.
+4. After lysis, add 200 μ l of solution B3 to each sample.
+Mix the samples thoroughly by vortexing them and incubate them at 70°C for 10 min.
 5. Add 210 μ l of 96% ethanol to each sample and vortex them immediately.